bu-528-sp19/Deduplicating-Cloud-functions/README.md

   * Start working towards Sanity Controller

 Sprint 3(Due to 3.21):
-  * Design a storage deduplication system for one of the open sourced Cloud Object Storage (aka COS) [minio](https://www.minio.io/)
-  * Design new event management and function invocation framework for COS
+  * Developing the de duplication framework, sanity controller
-  * Implement a function deduplication system
+  * Implement a use case (Image Thumbnail) to test the de duplication

 Sprint 4(Due to 4.04):
-  * Evaluate different storage deduplication and indexing techniques (in-memory databases, key-value stores, relational databases)
+  * Generalizing the sanity architecture for handling any kind of incoming data for deduplication
+  * Benchmarking the current architecture on performing different use cases with and without sanity controller
+  * Designing the CLI, using which User can interact with the sanity controller

 Sprint 5(Due to 4.18):
+  * Integrating CLI with the architecture
   * Evaluate performance savings of the system on different dimensions:
   * Savings in avoiding function (container) invocations
     * Savings in time to execute the function